 In environments in which there exist terminal states, we refer to the extent to which an agent avoids those states as its \textit{integrity}.
 In this terminology, the integrity of an agent has been compromised if it becomes inevitable that it will enter a terminal state regardless of its current behavioral policy.
 We refer to the \textit{health} of an agent as its likelihood of maintaining integrity over some time horizon.
 An agent with a behavioral policy which ensures (subject to constraints like aging, etc, that are outside the agent's control) that the agent will sustain its integrity is maximally healthy.
-We next refer to the extent to which the agent's sensitivity may negatively impact its integrity as its \textit{vulnerability}.
-In the case of a typical RL agent which only can be impacted through policy updates from a learning signal, vulnerability becomes the extent to which it is possible for the agent to learn a degenerate policy that will decrease the likelihood of maintaining integrity.
-In agents with greater sensitivity, vulnerability entails the possibility for interactions with the environment to damage the sensors or actuators used by the agent, thus potentially significantly decreasing the likelihood of maintaining integrity.
+We refer to the extent to which the agent's sensitivity may negatively impact its integrity as its \textit{vulnerability}.
+In agents with greater sensitivity, vulnerability entails the possibility that interactions with the environment can damage the sensors or actuators used by the agent, potentially decreasing the likelihood of maintaining integrity.
 Vulnerability can be formulated in terms of how easily an agent's future options collapse under plausible perturbations and changing environmental conditions.
 A system is vulnerable to the extent that changes to sensing, actuation, policy, or the predictive model itself reduce the set of feasible future trajectories, making recovery difficult and concentrating behavior into a much narrower set of plausible futures.
 Vulnerability can also be expressed as increased uncertainty about reachability (i.e. which future states or trajectories remain feasible under the agent's current condition and plausible actions).
 As conditions degrade, the agent also becomes less able to reliably predict which action sequences will keep it within viable bounds and preserve future options.